kelseywang99/kelseywang99.github.io/projects.md

 	<li>
-		<b> Teaming Strategies</b>: This is a Math Modeling project of the Interdisciplinary Contest in Modeling in 2020.
-As the caption of a team with 3 people, I lead my team members to build Mathmatical models to analyze a soccer team's performance.
-Our solution stood out and we were designated as meritorious winner.<br>
+		<b> Teaming Strategies</b>:  Built Mathematical models (e.g. Social Network, Analytic Hierarchy Process) to analyze a soccer team's performance.
+This is a project of the Interdisciplinary Contest in Modeling in 2020.
+As the caption, I lead my team to deliver outstanding solution and was designated as meritorious winner.<br>
 		<a href="MCM.pdf"><div class="color-button">Report</div></a><a href="https://www.mathmodels.org/Problems/2020/ICM-D/index.html"><div class="color-button">Problem Description</div></a>
 	</li><br>